What is this newsletter about?

 Supporting me

-I have no plans to monetise this newsletter – it will remain free.
+I have no plans to monetize this newsletter – it will remain free.

 If you’d like to support causes I care about, I recommend donating to any of these: